aj2075/Azure-WebAPI-AAD-Authentication/README.md

    ![deployment center](/images/deploymentcenter3.PNG)

-2.2.2.
+#### 2.2.2.
 Create deployment credentials for your Web App.
 Go to your Web App > Click on Deployment Center > Click on Deployment Credentials     > User Cedentials > Enter a user name and password and click on save.

    ![deployment credentials](/images/deploymentcredentials.PNG)

-1. Note down the git clone uri
+#### 2.2.3 Note down the git clone uri

    ![git clone](/images/deploymenturl.PNG)

-**c.
-Initializ,stage and commit all your applicatin files to your local git repo on your desktop**
+### 2.3.
+Initializ,stage and commit all your applicatin files to your local git repo on your desktop

-1. Change directories to the "RetailApi" folder (created in step 1: Build a simple Web API...) in your command shell and type the following command
+#### 2.3.1 Change directories to the "RetailApi" folder (created in step 1: Build a simple Web API...) in your command shell and type the following command

    ```msdos
    git init